-As of March 31, 2005, the Company had \$20.2 million of restricted cash, included in other assets, net in the accompanying condensed consolidated balance sheet, all of which related to ERT's escrow funds for decommissioning liabilities associated with the SMI 130 field acquisitions in 2002.
+As of September 30, 2005, the Company had \$24.4 million of restricted cash, included in other assets, net, in the accompanying condensed consolidated balance sheet, all of which related to ERT's escrow funds for decommissioning liabilities associated with the SMI 130 field acquisitions in 2002.
 Under the purchase agreement for the acquisitions ERT is obligated to escrow 50% of production up to the first \$20 million and 37.5% of production on the remaining balance up to \$33 million in total escrow.
-Once the escrow reaches \$10 million, ERT may use the restricted cash for decommissioning the related fields.
+ERT may use the restricted cash for decommissioning the related fields.

 In March 2005, Canyon Offshore sold an ROV for \$2.1 million in cash and recognized a gain on the sale totaling \$925,000.
+In conjunction with the Company's exchange of the Witch Queen for a 40% minority ownership interest in OTSL, the Company recognized a gain of approximately 329,000.

 In April 2000, ERT acquired a 20% working interest in Gunnison, a Deepwater Gulf of Mexico prospect of Kerr-McGee Oil & Gas Corp.
 Financing for the exploratory costs of approximately \$20 million was provided by an investment partnership (OKCD Investments, Ltd. or "OKCD"), the investors of which include current and former CDI senior management, in exchange for a revenue interest that is an overriding royalty interest of 25% of CDI's 20% working interest.
 Production began in December 2003.
-Payments to OKCD from ERT totaled \$6.5 million and \$2.8 million in the three months ended March 31, 2005 and 2004, respectively.
+Payments to OKCD from ERT totaled \$20.8 million and \$13.2 million in the first nine months of 2005 and 2004, respectively.

-As an extension of ERT's well exploitation and PUD strategies, ERT agreed to participate in the drilling of an exploratory well to be drilled in 2005 that targets reserves in deeper sands, within the same trapping fault system, of a currently producing well with estimated drilling costs of approximately \$15 million, of which \$1.1 million had been incurred through March 31, 2005.
-If the drilling is successful, ERT's share of the development cost is estimated to be an additional \$15 million.
+As an extension of ERT's well exploitation and PUD strategies, ERT agreed to participate in the drilling of an exploratory well (Tulane prospect) to be drilled in 2006 that targets reserves in deeper sands, within the same trapping fault system, of a currently producing well with estimated drilling costs of approximately \$18 million, of which \$5.0 million had been incurred through September 30, 2005.
+If the drilling is successful, ERT's share of the development cost is estimated to be an additional \$21 million.
 CDI's Marine Contracting assets would participate in this development.

-In March 2005, ERT acquired a 30% working interest in a proven undeveloped field in Atwater Valley Block 63 (Telemark) of the deepwater Gulf of Mexico for cash consideration and assumption of certain decommissioning liabilities.
+In March 2005, ERT acquired a 30% working interest in a proven undeveloped field in Atwater Block 63 (Telemark) of the deepwater Gulf of Mexico for cash consideration and assumption of certain decommissioning liabilities.

-In April 2005, ERT entered into a participation agreement to acquire a 50% working interest in the Devil's Island discovery (Garden Banks Block 344 E/2) in 2300 feet water depth.
-This deepwater development is operated by Amerada Hess and will be drilled in 2005.
+In April 2005, ERT entered into a participation agreement to acquire a 50% working interest in the Devil's Island discovery (Garden Banks Block 344 E/2) in 2,300 feet water depth.
+This deepwater development is operated by Amerada Hess and will be drilled in 2006.
 The field will be developed via a subsea tieback to Baldpate Field (Garden Banks Block 260).
 Under the participation agreement, ERT will pay 100% of the drilling costs and a disproportionate share of the development costs to earn 50% working interest in the field.

-Also in April 2005, ERT acquired a 37.5% working interest in the Bass Lite discovery (Atwater Blocks 182, 380, 381, 425 and 426) in 7500 feet water depth along with varying interests in 50 other blocks of exploration acreage in the eastern portion of the Atwater lease protraction area from BHP Billiton.
+Also in April 2005, ERT acquired a 37.5% working interest in the Bass Lite discovery (Atwater Blocks 182, 380, 381, 425 and 426) in 7,500 feet water depth along with varying interests in 50 other blocks of exploration acreage in the eastern portion of the Atwater lease protraction area from BHP Billiton.
 The Bass Lite discovery contains proved undeveloped gas reserves in a sand discovered in 2001 by the Atwater 426 #1 well.
+In October 2005, ERT exchanged 15% of its working interest in Bass Lite for a 40% working interest in the Tiger Prospect located in Green Canyon Block 195.
+ERT paid \$1.0 million in the exchange with no corresponding gain or loss recorded on the transaction.